esi-neuroscience/syncopy/doc/source/developer/logging.rst

 Logging code that potentially runs remotely
 --------------------------------------------

-The parallel code that performs the heavy lifting on the Syncopy data (i.e., what we call `compute functions`) will be executed on remote machines (cluster nodes) when Syncopy is run in an HPC environment.
-Therefore, special handling is required for these parts of the code, and we need to log to one log file per remote machine to avoid race conditions.
+The parallel code that performs the heavy lifting on the Syncopy data (i.e., what we call `compute functions`) will be executed on remote machines when Syncopy is run in an HPC environment.
+Therefore, special handling is required for these parts of the code, and we need to log to one log file per remote machine.

+Syncopy automatically configures a suitable logger named `syncopy_<host>` on each host, where `<host>` is the hostname.
+Each of these loggers is attached to the respective logfile `'SPYLOGDIR/syncopy_<host>.log'`, where `<host>` is the hostname, which ensures that logging works properly even if you log into the same directory on all remote machines (e.g., a home directory that is mounted on all machines via a network file system).

 Here is how to log with the remote logger:

 .. code-block:: python

    import syncopy
    import logging, platform

+   # ...
+   # In some cF or backend function:
    par_logger = logging.getLogger("syncopy_" + platform.node())
    par_logger.info("Code run on remote machine is being run.")

+This is all you need to do.
+If you want to configure different log levels for the remote logger and the local one, you can configure the environment variable `SPYPARLOGLEVEL` in addition to `SPYLOGLEVEL`.